 The Cloud Infrastructure layer includes the physical infrastructure which is then offered as virtual resources via a hypervisor.
 The VIM is the OpenStack OpenInfra Foundation Train release.

-This section is organized as follows:
+This section is organised as follows:

 Consumable Infrastructure Resources and Services: these are infrastructure services and resources being exposed northbound for consumption